What Is a Credit Report and Why Is It Important?

 A credit report provides information about your credit history.
 It indicates what type of credit you use, how long your accounts have been open or closed, and whether you pay your bills on time.
 This is important because lenders use this information to determine how much credit they should consider giving you.

 There are three major credit bureaus that maintain credit reports: Equifax, Experian, and TransUnion.
-Because information submitted to these bureaus may differ (for example, a business might only report information to one of them), your credit report from Experian may look slightly different from the TransUnion one.
+Because information submitted to these bureaus may differ (for example, a business might report information to only one of them), your credit report from Experian might look slightly different from the TransUnion one.

 What’s on Your Credit Report?

 Your credit cards will be listed on your credit report, but so will other things.
 Expect to see your previous addresses, employers, loans, etc. If there are any errors, you may be a victim of identity theft, which is one good reason to regularly check your report.

 Debt and other financial information will be included on your credit report, as well.
 If you don’t pay your cable bill for several months, your cable company might send you to collections.
 That will then show up on your report and will negatively impact your credit score.
 Your medical debt will also appear, in addition to other public information, such as bankruptcy, foreclosures, and tax liens.

 A hard inquiry indicates that you have requested more credit, such as when you apply for a new student loan, mortgage, or car loan.
 These inquiries will alter your credit score.
 As such, if you’re shopping for rates, you should have the inquiries grouped together to prevent a decrease in your credit score.
 If all the inquiries are in the same two-week period, they count as one.